-Our Illuminations Tour take you on a heritage tram all the way from the Pleasure Beach near the southern end of ‘The Lights’, along the famous Prom bedecked in its twinkling lights, past the Tower and all three piers and all the way to the fabulous illuminated and animated tableaux at Bispham where the Illuminations end.
+Our Illuminations Tour takes you on a Heritage Tram all the way from the Pleasure Beach near the southern end of ‘The Lights’, along the famous Prom and Golden Mile bedecked in its twinkling lights, past the Tower and all three piers and all the way to the fabulous illuminated and animated tableaux at Bispham where the Illuminations end.

 But that’s not the end of your tour!
 We then turn the tram around and take you all the way back again.
 That way, if you were on the road side of the tram on the way up, you’ll be on the sea side of the tram on the way back and you’ll miss nothing of the spectacle.